MostAwesomeDude/construct/docs/compilation.rst

 Exceptions do not include `path` information

+Array does not support indexing feature (unlike GreedyRange and RepeatUntil)

 Adapters and validators are in general not compilable

 TransformBytes Restreamed are in general not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)